josephchay/jessica-conte-folio/README.md

 ## About

-A fan-made folio site by me for the popular and inspirational YouTuber and Instagrammer, Jessica Conte.
+Folio site for the popular and inspirational YouTuber and Instagrammer, Jessica Conte.

 ## Demo